Save Yourself (McAuley Schenker Group album)

 Save Yourself is the sixth full-length studio album recorded by the various M.S.G. lineups, and the second album credited specifically to McAuley Schenker Group.
 It was released in 1989 on Capitol Records.
 "Save Yourself", "Anytime" and "This Is My Heart" were all singles released from the record.
 The album peaked at No. 92 on Billboard 200 Album chart.

+Critical reception

+Pan-European magazine Music & Media called album – "a truly commanding hard-rock record" with "its dramatic build-ups, solid hooks and electrifying guitars."
+Reviewer praised "inspired, urgent vocals" of Robin McAuley and "classy production" of Frank Filipetti, as well as Steve Mann performance and expressed a hope that their efforts "should give the band the international breakthrough they deserve."